miasvanklei/nocc/docs/installation.md

 ## Installing nocc from sources

 You'll need Go and g++ to be installed (on Mac, `g++` is usually a symlink to `clang++`, that's okay).
+Noc also depends on "proot" to provide a virtual root on a nocc-server.

 Clone this repo, proceed to its root, and run: